mihir1313/fakePro/README.md

-# Laravel Project with Dropzone Integration
+# FakePro (A Laravel Project with Dropzone Integration)

 This project is a Laravel application integrated with Dropzone for file uploads.